-Starting is sometimes the most challenging part.
-In the beginning, it is when habits are formed that can have lasting repercussions on the work being undertaken.
-Therefore, it is excellent practice to understand early as a beginner data scientist what should be avoided; data science is no exception.
+Starting is sometimes the most challenging part, and during the beginning, it is when habits are formed that can have lasting repercussions on the work being undertaken.
+It is excellent practice to understand early on what should be avoided, and data science is no exception.

 Mistakes can be fantastic learning opportunities, but this can only be understood when there is a willingness to grow and a desire to improve continuously.
 We can overcome wrong moves and turn them into a competitive edge through experimenting and researching.
 The following article looks at ten mistakes beginner data scientists can make and how they can be avoided.